 Occasionally, the fair market value of assets associated with individual donor-restricted endowment funds falls below the value of the original gift amounts.
 When deficits exist in these funds, they are classified as a reduction of unrestricted net assets.
-Deficits of this nature reported in unrestricted net assets were \$22,120 (2016) and \$7,888 (2015).
+Deficits of this nature reported in unrestricted net assets were \$11,234 (2017) and \$22,120 (2016).
 These deficits resulted from unfavorable market fluctuations that occurred after the investment of recently established endowments and additions, and authorized appropriation that was deemed prudent.

-Of the amount classified as temporarily restricted endowment net assets, \$451,667 (2016) and \$526,697 (2015) represented the portion of perpetual endowment funds subject to time and purpose restrictions under Ohio's enacted version of UPMIFA.
+Of the amount classified as temporarily restricted endowment net assets, \$501,891 (2017) and \$451,667 (2016) represented the investment returns on perpetual endowment funds subject to time and purpose restrictions under Ohio's enacted version of UPMIFA.
+Financial instruments carried at fair market value as of June 30, 2017 and 2016 by the ASC 820 valuation hierarchy are as follows: